If you are using an EverlyWell Test Kit, we recommend printing or bookmarking this page for ease of reference.

-Is submission of a COVID Support Form required while awaiting results?
+Is submission of a Health & Illness Support Form required while awaiting results?

 Where may the kit be used?
 The kit permits a private, convenient, and effective way of testing for COVID-19 for those who do not have symptoms.
 The kit is intended to be used at home and the specimen obtained by nasal swab self-collection.

 How should the kit be used?
 Before using the kit, it must be registered online at everlywell.com/register.
 It is important to follow all instructions supplied with the kit.
 After registering the kit, follow EverlyWell’s short instructional video step by step.
 If the specimen is not appropriately obtained, packaged, and shipped via same-day UPS, it will not be tested by EverlyWell labs.